s-rah/onionscan/README.md

 If you would like to use a proxy server listening on something other that `127.0.0.1:9050`, then you can use the --torProxyAddress flag:

 `./bin/onionscan --torProxyAddress=127.0.0.1:9150 blahblahblah.onion`

+To only scan for the web service and skip the other scans

+`./bin/onionscan --scans web --torProxyAddress=127.0.0.1:9150 blahblahblah.onion`

 ## Apache mod_status Protection